oshi/oshi/FAQ.md

 limited testing.
 As the developers do not have a Pi to test on, users reporting issues should be prepared to help test solutions.

-Will you do an AIX port?
+Will you do an AIX or HP-UX port?
 ========
 We'd love to.
-We need access to an AIX machine.
+We need access to those operating systems which only run on their specific machines, and are not available in VMs.
 If you can offer such access, create an issue to notify the team of the possibility.

 Will you do a port for the other BSDs?
 How about Android?
 ========